mansueto-institute/kblock-analysis/ReadMe.md

 ### Block complexity aggregation and visualization:

 * [complexity-analysis.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/complexity-analysis.R) aggregates the block level spatial data and generates several visualizations used in the analysis.
+When running on your own computer please be sure to change directory paths hardcoded at the beginning of the file.
 * [aggregation_func.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/aggregation_func.R) is a function to facilitate aggregation from the the block level to higher geographic scales.
 * [millionneighborhoods.africa](https://www.millionneighborhoods.africa/download) is the online block-level database used in this analysis.

 ### Demographic and Health Survey (DHS) statistical analysis:

 * [dhs-analysis.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/dhs-analysis.R) downloads [DHS data](https://dhsprogram.com/) via an API connection, joins to the block level database (referenced above), and performs a statistical analysis that runs correlations, PCA, and regressions on the relationships between block complexity and social development indicators corresponding to human well-being and household characteristics.
+When running on your own computer please be sure to change directory paths hardcoded at the beginning of the file and add your own DHS login credentials.

 ### Block complexity graph visualizations:

 * [graph-viz.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/graph-viz.R) visualizes block complexity in the format of a network graph.
+When running on your own computer please be sure to change directory paths hardcoded at the beginning of the file.
 * [graph_funcs.R](https://github.com/mansueto-institute/kblock-analysis/blob/main/graph_funcs.R) contains a function to generate a complexity graph.
 * [layer_lusaka.geojson](https://github.com/mansueto-institute/kblock-analysis/blob/main/data/layer_lusaka.geojson) contains data for two community areas in Lusaka, Zambia.